okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="get" url="/api/v1/iam/roles/${roleIdOrLabel}" />

-Gets a Custom Role by its ID or label
+Retrieves a Custom Role by its ID or label

 #### Request parameters